microsoft/DUCK/README.md

 ### Configuration

-This project reads its configuration from the file backend/configuration.json, environment variables and also command-line flags.
+This project reads its configuration from the file `backend/configuration.json`, environment variables and also command-line flags.
 The following precendence order is used.
 Each item takes precedence over the item below it:

--flag
+- flag
--env
+- env
--config
+- config
--default
+- default

 #### Default
 The default configuration has these values: